Relevant legislation and guidance

 Environmental Permitting Regulations 2016

-Ionising Radiations (Medical Exposure) Regulations 2000
+Ionising Radiations (Medical Exposure) Regulations 2017

-Radiation Protection Advisor (RPA) is an individual or body that advises on compliance with the IRRs.
+An RPA is an individual or body that advises on compliance with the IRRs.

-Radiation Protection Supervisor (RPS) is person/s appointed for the purpose of securing compliance with the IRRs in respect of work carried out in an area which is subject to local rules.
+An RPS is person/s appointed for the purpose of securing compliance with the IRRs in respect of work carried out in an area which is subject to local rules.
 In particular supervising the safe working arrangements set out in the local rules.
 Suitability for appointment depends on a knowledge and understanding of the regulations and local rules and an ability to exercise a supervisory role.

-Radiation Waste Advisor (RWA) is person/s appointed to provide advice on radioactive waste management and environmental radiation protection.
+An RWA is person/s appointed to provide advice on radioactive waste management and environmental radiation protection.

 Justification for use is providing a robust reason as to why there is no other safer alternative to using ionising radiation in the work.